yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 https://github.com/0nn0/terminal-mac-cheatsheet

-## Clone a copy of the repository you want to work on
+### Clone a copy of the repository you want to work on

 Create a clone of the website repository on your machine so you can edit code and files.
 This will allow for pulling, merging, and pushing changes you make to your files.

-To access Github commands in the terminal, use the term **git** to begin your statement.
+To access Github commands in the terminal, use the term `git` to begin your statement---this calls the Git command line utility.
+We can download our Github pages repository using the `git clone` command.

-#### i.
-Clone your Github Pages repo to your local drive.

-We're now going to download the repository we've created using the **clone** command from the Git command line utility.

 ```sh
 git clone https://<Github username>/<Github username>.github.io.git